International Data Series

-The Advisory Council for Youth Affairs (Nuora) started to produce Youth Surveys in 1994.
+Advisory Council for Youth Affairs (Nuora), nowadays called the State Youth Council, started to produce Youth Surveys in 1994.
 This survey series charts attitudes and expectations of Finnish young people aged 15 - 29.
 Each survey contains both current questions and recurring questions which are repeated over time, enabling the study of long-term attitude changes.
 The main themes include attitudes to education, working life, social security, spending, drug use, and young people's willingness to participate in order to influence decision-making.

 Follow-ups on Finnish National and Local Elections (GallupChannel)

 Gallup Finland has been collecting follow-up data on Finnish public elections, using its computerised GallupChannel Data Collection System.
 The surveys, led by Tom Moring and Juhani Pehkonen, have studied voting behaviour, political party and candidate choice, and what kind of influence the media, information sources, election campaigns and advertising have had on people's voting decisions.

 The survey series, commissioned by the Church Research Institute, studies Finnish religiosity and values, participation in the activities of the Evangelical Lutheran Church and relationship to the church.
 Data are collected every four years.
 FSD collections include data from the year 1995 onwards.